OraInteractive/CakePHP3-Email-Template/README.md

 ## Documentation

-The following properties can be used to modify the HTML prior to sending:
+The following ``modifier`` properties can be used to modify the HTML prior to sending:

 | Property | Default | Description                   |
 | -------- | ------- | ------------                  |